sarthakj2109/MyProjects/README.md

 2) Unique Captcha and OTP generation for security
 3) Mock payment mechanism that accepts Debit/Credit card information

-Just clone this github repo and run using any standard Java compiler/IDE and experience the online ticket booking mechanism in an offline console based mode!
+Just clone this github repo and compile the Railway_Reservation_Management_System.java file using any standard Java compiler/IDE and experience the online ticket booking mechanism in an offline console based mode!

 NOTE:
 This project was developed as a part of ICSE Class X Board Project Evaluation.